Gateway Troubleshooting

 All in all, you have three possibilities depending on the severity of the issues:

 Current versions of the BlueRange Gateway will create a diagnostic log for each reboot.
-To download a diagnostic log once it was created by your BlueRange Gateway and uploaded to our server, navigate to > Devices > Diagnostic Logs
+To download a diagnostic log once it was created by your BlueRange Gateway and uploaded to our server, navigate to > Devices > Diagnostic Logs, search for your device, select one or more entries and use the download button.

 The diagnostic log can contain sensitive information so make sure to only share it with people you trust.
-You must have the organization administrator role to be able to download diagnostic logs. |
+You must have the organization administrator role to be able to download diagnostic logs.

-If the Gateway can not connect to its BlueRange server because it is not enrolled, if the network connectivity is not given or a hardware defect blocks it from connecting properly, you can use the BlueRange Admin App to download the diagnostic log.
+If the Gateway can not connect to its BlueRange server because it is not enrolled, if the network connectivity is not given or a hardware defect blocks it from connecting properly, you can use the BlueRange Setup App to download the diagnostic log.

-Within the app, select the Gateway and use the Debug Information
+Within the app, select the Gateway and use the Debug Information button.

 In the most severe cases, you might not be able to do the above steps, so you have to connect a monitor to the Gateway or connect to its serial terminal using a USB cable (depending on the model) to see the terminal and select the option for viewing the diagnostic log.
 See Gateway Terminal for more info.